Vishal73040/BotBrowser/docker/README.md

 # Docker Deployment

-**For Academic and Authorized Testing Environments**
+For Academic and Authorized Testing Environments.

 > 🔥 Deploy BotBrowser with Docker for controlled testing environments.

-This guide explains how to deploy BotBrowser using Docker and Docker Compose for authorized testing and academic environments.
+This guide explains how to deploy BotBrowser using Docker and Docker Compose in authorized research setups.

-⚠️ **Usage Policy:** This Docker deployment is designed for academic study, security analysis, and authorized testing environments only.
-Use in compliance with institutional policies and applicable laws.

 ---